Bandelier National Monument in New Mexico scores high on my list of places to visit with kids. But if you visit Bandelier, you haven’t seen it all!

 What you’ll see at Tsankawi

-Tsankawi Ruins Trail follows an ancient path along a mesa and brings you to a mesa-top pueblo.
+Tsankawi Ruins Trail follows an ancient path along the mesa and brings you to a mesa-top pueblo.

 The trail passes by numerous cavates (cliff dwellings made by enlarging natural cavities in the volcanic rock).
 You’ll be able to enter those that are located right on the trail.